kitbagjs/mapper/README.md

 }
 ```

-There are a couple opportunities to use the mapper from within the order profile.
+There are a couple opportunities to use Kitbag Mapper from within the order profile.
 Both the `ObjectId` from mongodb and `Item` mapping logic is likely already encapsulated by another profile.
 The same `mapper` can be imported and used within a Profile.

 ```ts
 export const orderResponseToOrder = {